Certified Farmers' Markets

 A Certified Farmers’ Market (CFM) allows certified producers to sell their agriculture products directly to consumers.
 A CFM may only be operated by one or more certified producers, by a nonprofit organization, or by a local government agency.
 Both the market and the certified producers must be certified by the State of California through the County Agricultural Commissioner.
 There are currently 19 CFMs that operate in the County of San Mateo and each market is permitted and inspected by San Mateo County Environmental Health Services.

-Vendors who would like to sell non-agricultural foods or drinks at a CFM within San Mateo County must obtain a CFM Temp Event vendor permit from San Mateo County Environmental Health Services.
-Before applying, vendors must obtain approval from the market manager for each market they would like to attend.
+Vendors who would like to sell non-agricultural foods or drinks at a CFM within San Mateo County must obtain a TFF Vendor at CFM permit from San Mateo County Environmental Health Services.
+Before applying online, vendors must obtain approval by having the Market Manager sign the Certified Farmers’ Market Addendum for each market they wish to attend.

 Certified Farmers' Market Guidelines